U.N. peace envoy visits Syria as ceasefire plan struggles

 SEOUL South Korean authorities found no explosives at the headquarters of Samsung Life Insurance Co Ltd in Seoul, police said on Friday.

-DAMASCUS Staffan de Mistura, the United Nations envoy for Syria, has arrived in Damascus and will meet Syria's foreign minister on Tuesday, a Syrian government official said.
+DAMASCUS The United Nations envoy for Syria, Staffan de Mistura, has arrived in Damascus and will meet Syria's foreign minister on Tuesday, a Syrian government official said.

 World powers agreed in Munich on Friday to a cessation of hostilities that would let humanitarian aid be delivered in Syria.

-The talks in Damascus will include discussion of the resumption of peace talks set for Geneva on Feb.
-25, including procedural issues, the Syrian official said.

-The ceasefire was scheduled to start a week later, but Syrian army offensives continue unabated across the country, backed by Russian air strikes.
+It was scheduled to start a week later, but Syrian army offensives across the country, backed by Russian air strikes, continue unabated.

 A recent push by Kurdish-backed forces to take territory between Aleppo and the Turkish border from Islamist and other rebel groups is further complicating the conflict.
 Turkey is now shelling Kurdish positions in Syria.